-"It is surely foolish," he writes, "to say that there are as many senses of scripture as the words themselves may be transferred and accommodated to bear.
-For although the words may be applied and accommodated tropologically, allegorically, anagogically, or any other way; yet there are not therefore various senses, various interpretations and explications of scripture, but there is but one sense, and that the literal, which may be variously accommodated, and from which various things may be collected . . .
-The sense of scripture, therefore, is but one, - the literal; for it is folly to feign many senses, merely because many things follow from the words of scripture rightly understood.
-These things may indeed, be called corollaries or consequences, flowing from the right understanding of the words, but new and different senses they are by no means . . .
-It is only from the literal sense that strong, valid, and efficacious arguments can be derived . . .
-It follows, therefore, that this and no other is the genuine sense of scripture . . .
+It is surely foolish to say that there are as many senses of Scriptures as the words themselves may be transferred and accommodated to bear.
+For although the words may be applied and accommodated tropologically, allegorically, anagogically, or any other way, yet there are not therefore various senses, various interpretations and explications of Scripture, but there is but one sense, and that the literal, which may be variously accommodated, and from which various things may be collected...
+The sense of Scripture, therefore, is but one - the literal; for it is folly to feign many senses, merely because many things follow from the words of Scripture rightly understood.
+Those things may, indeed, be called corollaries or consequences, flowing from the right understanding of the words, but new and different senses they are by no means...
+It is only from the literal sense that strong, valid, and efficacious arguments can be derived...
+It follows, therefore, that this and no other is the genuine sense of Scripture...
 Therefore, tropology, allegory, and anagoge, if they are real meanings, are literal ones.
-Now the reason why sound arguments are always derived from the literal sense is this, because it is certain that that which is derived from the words themselves is ever the sense of the Holy Spirit . . .
-Since he is the author of the scriptures, it is fit that we should follow him in interpreting scripture."[13]
+Now the reason why sound arguments are always derived from the literal sense is this, because it is certain that that which is derived from the words themselves is ever the sense of the Holy Spirit...
+Since he is the author of the Scriptures, it is fit that we should follow him in interpreting Scripture.14

-The question naturally arose (and this, too, is a question of importance for our day no less than it was in the sixteenth century) as to how far credence was to be given to the Church Fathers and their writings.
+The question naturally arose (and this too is a question of importance for our day no less than it was in the sixteenth century) as to how far credence was to be given to the Church Fathers and their writings.
 Let Bishop Jewel answer:

-"What say we of the fathers, Augustine, Ambrose, Hierome, Cyprian, &c.?
+What say we of the Fathers, Augustine, Ambrose, Jerome, Cyprian, etc?
 What shall we think of them, or what account may we make of them?
 They be interpreters of the Word of God.
-They were learned men, and learned fathers; the instruments of the mercy of God, and vessels full of grace.
+They were learned men, and learned Fathers; the instruments of the mercy of God, and vessels full of grace.
 We despise them not, we read them, we reverence them, and give thanks unto God for them.
-They were witnesses unto the truth, they were worthy pillars and ornaments in the church of God.
-Yet they may not be compared with the word of God.
+They were witnesses unto the truth, they were worthy pillars and ornaments in the Church of God.
+Yet may they not be compared with the Word of God.
 We may not build upon them: we may not make them the foundation and warrant of our conscience: we may not put our trust in them.
-Our trust is in the name of the Lord."
+Our trust is in the name of the Lord.